Prepared by the Personalized Nutrition & COVID-19 Task Force of the American Nutrition Association

 Experts are estimating that up to 40-70% of the global population will contract COVID-19 (although most will not experience severe symptoms).
 (Source) Some have suggested that even if it is seasonal and abates over the summer, we could see a resurgence of cases in the Fall.
-Will it resemble seasonal flu or will it grow exponentially?
-Experts are not certain.
-(Source)
+(Source, Source, Source)

 Unfortunately, containment has been ruled out as an effective strategy.
 (Source) In other words, we can’t stop the spread.
 Hygiene and social distancing measures are an attempt to slow the spread of the virus to help healthcare providers manage cases and "flatten the curve", to lower the peak of the surge of demand and to buy time as researchers work around the clock to find effective therapies.